Enabling cost-effective screening for antimicrobials against Listeria monocytogenes in ham

 Abstract

-Ready-to-eat (RTE) meat products, such as deli ham, can support the growth of Listeria monocytogenes (LM) which can cause severe illness in immunocompromised individuals.
-The objectives of this study were to validate a miniature ham model (MHM) against the ham slice method and screen antimicrobial combinations to control LM on ham using response surface methodology (RSM) as a time- and cost-effective high-throughput screening tool.
-The effect of nisin (Ni), potassium lactate sodium acetate (PLSDA), lauric arginate (LAG), lytic bacteriophage (P100), and Ɛ-polylysine (EPL) added alone, or in combination, was determined on the MHM over 12 days of storage.
-Results showed the MHM accurately mimics the ham slice method since no statistical differences were found (p=0.526) in the change of LM cell counts in MHM and slice counts after 12 days of storage at 4°C for treated and untreated hams.
-The MHM was then used to screen antimicrobial combinations using an on-face design and three center points in a central composite design.
-The RSM was tested using a cocktail of five LM strains isolated from foodborne disease outbreaks.
-Three levels of the above mentioned antimicrobials were used in combination for a total of 28 runs performed in triplicate.
+Ready-to-eat meat products, such as deli ham, can support the growth of Listeria monocytogenes (LM), which can cause severe illness in immunocompromised individuals.
+The objectives of this study were to validate a miniature ham model (MHM) against the ham slice method and to screen antimicrobial combinations to control LM on ham by using response surface methology (RSM) as a time- and cost-effective high-throughput screening tool.
+The effect of nisin (Ni), potassium lactate and sodium diacetate, lauric arginate (LAG), lytic bacteriophage (P100), and ε-polylysine (EPL) added alone, or in combination, were determined on the MHM over 12 days of storage.
+Results showed the MHM accurately mimics the ham slice method because no statistical differences were found (P = 0.526) in the change of LM cell counts in MHM and slice counts after 12 days of storage at 4°C for treated and untreated hams.
+The MHM was then used to screen antimicrobial combinations by using an on-face design and three center points in a central composite design.
+The RSM was tested by using a cocktail of five LM strains isolated from foodborne disease outbreaks.
+Three levels of the previously mentioned antimicrobials were used in combination for a total of 28 runs performed in triplicate.
 The change of LM cell counts were determined after 12 days of storage at 4°C. All tested antimicrobials were effective on reducing LM cell counts on ham when added alone.
-A significant antagonistic interaction (p=0.002) was identified by the RSM between LAG and P100, where this antimicrobial combination caused a 2.2 logCFU/g change of LM cell counts after 12 days of storage.
-Two interactions, between Ni and EPL (p=0.058), and Ni and P100 (p=0.068), showed possible synergistic effects against LM on the MHM.
-Other interactions were clearly non-significant, suggesting additive effects.
+A significant antagonistic interaction (P = 0.002) was identified by the RSM between LAG and P100, where this antimicrobial combination caused a 2.2-log CFU/g change of LM cell counts after 12 days of storage.
+Two interactions, between Ni and EPL (P = 0.058), and Ni and P100 (P = 0.068), showed possible synergistic effects against LM on the MHM.
+Other interactions were clearly nonsignificant, suggesting additive effects.
 In future work, the developed MHM in combination with RSM can be used as a high-throughput method to analyze novel antimicrobial treatments against LM.